Groove Theory (album)

-Groove Theory is the only studio album by the American R&B duo Groove Theory, released on October 24, 1995 by Epic Records.
+Groove Theory is the only studio album by the American R&B duo Groove Theory, released on October 24, 1995, by Epic Records.
 The album peaked at number sixty-nine on the US Billboard 200 chart.
 In October 1996, it was certified gold by the Recording Industry Association of America (RIAA) for surpassing 500,000 copies in the United States.

 Background

 Reception

 Stanton Swihart of AllMusic considered the effort "an exquisite, even innovative album.
 Not only did it (in retrospect) help to herald the progressive neo-soul movement, but its melding of decidedly hip-hop production techniques... with the emotional impulses and themes of soul was still a novel approach to making R&B at the time."

-The album was certified gold by October 1996.
+In a retrospective review, Stephen Kearse of Pitchfork declared the record "a cool and atmospheric bomb thrown into the waters of ’90s R&B… Although Groove Theory’s fusions never feel as audacious as the worldbuilding taking place on other syncretic mid-’90s R&B albums like Meshell Ndegeocello’s Plantation Lullabies, Sade’s Love Deluxe, D’Angelo’s Brown Sugar, and Janet Jackson’s janet., there's no friction from all the blending.
+Groove Theory imagined R&B as a tentpole genre that could house jazz scats, funk grooves, and rap edge without conflict.
+It's no accident that the terms most often used to describe the group are "cool" and "smooth."

 Track listing

 All music by B. Wilson, A. Larrieux, and D. Brown except where noted.